<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=431778&amp;fmt=gif">

 Members in the lounge of WeWork West Broadway in New York City.

 ‘’Our location in San Francisco is one of our oldest.
 The members really love it – but we really hate it because it’s dated.
 It’s painful for us because it doesn’t really reflect who we are now.
-So he upgrade costs of our locations is a great question.
+So the upgrade costs of our locations is a great question.
 Is it a hundred thousand?
 Is it five hundred thousand?
-We just have no context to decide on”.
+We have no context to decide on”.
 He went on to say that WeWork looks to hire people with relevant experience, especially those with retail and hospitality backgrounds.

 McKelvey grew up in Eugene, Oregon, where Nike started.
 He saw the transformative effect that Nike had: you didn’t have to be an athlete to do athletic things.
-WeWork wants to have that transformative effect on the business world “you don’t have to have a huge bankroll behind you to start a business”.
-Starting a business should be open to anyone and WeWork wants to be the catalyst for that mindset.
+WeWork wants to have that transformative effect on the business world: “You don’t have to have a huge bankroll behind you to start a business”.
+Starting a business should be open to anyone, and WeWork wants to be the catalyst for that mindset.

-Perhaps the next big thing for WeWork is to take the concept they have applied to the work space and apply it to the residential space.
-McKelvey couldn’t elaborate, but it has been widely reported that WeWork plans to go beyond co-working with a “co-living” spaces.
-Following your passion shouldn’t mean “sleeping on a sheet of plywood for six months” said McKelvey.
-WeWork has sorted out your workspace.
-WeLive (rumored name) hopes to sort out your living space.
+Perhaps the next big thing for WeWork is to take the concept they have applied to the workspace and apply it to the residential space.
+McKelvey couldn’t elaborate, but it has been widely reported that WeWork plans to go beyond co-working with “co-living” spaces.

 Image of recently opened co-living space connected to WeWork Wall Street.Recently opened co-living space connected to WeWork Wall Street